Skip to main content

 Navigating PRR Compliance

 While there are similarities with CDR in terms of data elements and the use of the Central Data Exchange (CDX), the PRR is unavoidably more onerous.
-Unlike CDR, which covers a 4-year lookback period and requires enhanced data only for the principal year, PRR requires complex data for each year over the 10-year lookback period.
-Moreover, with no standard TSCA exemptions, entities that were once exempt, such as small importers and manufacturers, may now need to report.
+Unlike CDR, which covers a 4-year lookback period and requires enhanced data only for the principal year, PRR requires complex data for each and every year over the 10-year lookback period.
+Moreover, entities that were once exempt, such as small importers and manufacturers, may now need to report.
+Make sure to check the final version of the 2025 scope modification rule.

 PRR Compliance Timeline